Jaime Zevallos: Career

-In 2018, Jaime Zevallos joined the cast of Marvel's Cloak & Dagger as Father Delgado, an ally to the titular characters.
+In 2018, Zevallos joined the cast of Marvel's Cloak & Dagger as Father Delgado, an ally to the titular characters.

-In September 2020, Zevallos was cast along with Zachary Laoutides and Alexander James Rodriguez in the upcoming film "Where Sweet Dreams Die."
+In September 2020, Zevallos was cast along with Zachary Laoutides and Alexander James Rodriguez in the upcoming film Where Sweet Dreams Die.

 Personal life

-He was named "one of the 25 most influential Latinos in Los Angeles" by Latino Leaders Magazine.
+He was named "one of the 25 most influential Latinos in Los Angeles" by Latino Leaders magazine.